 In Europe, kendo still has a minor scene and it is difficult to gather people.
 In some cases even if there are new members to the dojo, motivation might suffer if there aren’t many friends of the same age.
 Even though this is quite common in Europe, people gather around Kurogi sensei and a lively community is created.
 Such an atmosphere can not be made easily.
 In managing the Dojo, we’ve asked about what Kurogi Sensei is concerned about and what he values.

-Speak in the same way as your child
+Speak on the same level as the children

 “First of all, I try to speak to children on the same level, and not as somebody who is in a higher position than they are.
 Specifically it is not about practicing kendo but to speak to children on a regular basis.”